tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-circleci/overview.md

 ## Overview

-The CircleCI plugin synchronizes pipelines, workflows and job executions of a CicleCI project with IBM UrbanCode Velocity.
-The project can be configured as an application in an IBM UrbanCode Velocity pipeline and CircleCI jobs can be configured in the IBM UrbanCode Velocity pipeline.
-The IBM UrbanCode Velocity Pipeline displays the latest version of the application deployed to the different environments.
+The CircleCI plugin imports pipeline, workflow, and job execution data of a project from CicleCI and displays it in IBM UrbanCode Velocity.
+The IBM UrbanCode Velocity Pipeline displays the version of the application that was deployed to different environments.
+You can configure the CircleCI project as an application in an IBM UrbanCode Velocity pipeline.

 ### Compatibility

-The CircleCI plug-in requires IBM UrbanCode Velocity version 2.2.0 and later.
+The CircleCI plug-in requires IBM UrbanCode Velocity version 2.2.0 or later.

 ### Versions

-UrbanCode Velocity plug-in images are located in DockerHub.
-To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-circleci/tags).
+The IBM UrbanCode Velocity plug-in images are located in DockerHub.
+For available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-circleci/tags).

 ## History